Brennanlehman/datafun-06-eda/README.md

 ni gitignore
 ```

-# How to Install and Run the Project
+# Install and Run the Project

 ## Add dependencies